 Inventory collection

-Lists resources in your account: EC2, RDS, Lambda, S3, EBS, Elastic IPs, load balancers, and DynamoDB tables.
+Lists resources in each selected region: EC2, RDS, ElastiCache, Redshift, Lambda, S3, EBS, Elastic IPs, load balancers, and DynamoDB tables.
 Per-resource API errors (for example, access denied on a single bucket) are logged and skipped — they do not fail the scan.

 Metrics collection

-Pulls CloudWatch utilization metrics for running EC2 instances, active RDS databases, invoked Lambda functions, provisioned DynamoDB tables, and load balancers.
+Pulls CloudWatch utilization metrics for running EC2 instances, active RDS databases, available ElastiCache and Redshift clusters, invoked Lambda functions, provisioned DynamoDB tables, and load balancers in each selected region.
 Missing metrics for one resource do not stop the scan.

 Waste detection

 Checks for specific waste patterns — idle EC2, orphaned EBS volumes, oversized RDS, and more.
+Cost Explorer-based findings run once per scan; regional detectors run in each selected region.
 A single check failing is logged but does not fail the scan.

 Plain-English explanations